phonedotcom/events-integration-doc/docs/endpoints/listeners.md

 ### Response

-The same as for "Get listener".
+Similar to the response from "Get listener".

 ## Update listener

-Updates some properties of the listener.
+Updates one or more properties of the listener.

 ```
 PATCH https://api.phone.com/v4/accounts/VOIP_ID/integrations/events/listeners/LISTENER_ID